Respiratory Care

 - Integrate healthcare technology and informatics to enhance interprofessional collaboration and improve respiratory wellness across the lifespan.

-Program-specific tuition covers the costs of running clinical programs with limited enrollment, based on factors like student-to-faculty ratios mandated by accreditors and limited clinical seats.
-It also covers the costs of program-specific resources, such as simulation supplies, equipment maintenance, specialized software, etc. Program-specific tuition is charged once a semester.
+The clinical fee covers the costs of running clinical programs with limited enrollment, based on factors like student-to-faculty ratios mandated by accreditors and limited clinical seats.
+It also covers the costs of program-specific resources, such as simulation supplies, equipment maintenance, specialized software, etc. Clinical fee is charged once a semester.

 | Respiratory Care | $1,800 per semester |

-Please Note: Program-specific tuition is in addition to per-credit tuition.
+Please Note: The clinical fee is in addition to per-credit tuition.
 Learn more about our College Tuition & Fees and our Admission requirements.

 St. Luke’s College of Health Sciences is currently in the process of seeking CoARC accreditation for a respiratory care program.
 However, St. Luke’s College of Health Sciences can provide no assurance that accreditation will be granted by the CoARC (Commission on Accreditation for Respiratory Care).